 The only existing airport within the project area is the Jean Airport, 5 miles away; therefore, there would be no impact associated with existing airports within 2 miles of the proposed project.
-The proposed boundary for the SNSA would be within 0.5 miles (2,640 feet) north of MP 26 of the EITP transmission line; however, as discussed above, the EIS for the SNSA is currently in progress and is not expected to be completed until the fourth quarter of 2012.
+The proposed boundary for the SNSA would be within 0.5 miles (2,640 feet) north of MP 26 of the EITP transmission line; however, as discussed above, the EIS for the SNSA is currently in progress and is not expected to be completed until the fourth quarter of 2012 the SNSA has been placed indefinitely on hold.
 Therefore, it is not possible to state conclusively whether the EITP would impact the future SNSA.
 Regardless, the applicant has included APM LU-1, which states that they would notify the FAA as far in advance of construction as possible.
-To further reduce potential hazards associated with the future airport, the applicant will implement MM HAZ-2, which requires that the applicant consult with the FAA regarding final project design and whether a Hazard/No Hazard Determination is required.
+To further reduce potential hazards associated with the future airport, the applicant has requested Hazard/No Hazard Determinations for structures within 20,000 feet of the airport boundary and will implement MM HAZ-2, which requires that the applicant consult comply with the all FAA-regarding final project design and whether a Hazard/No Hazard Determination is required requirements upon construction of the SNSA.
 With implementation of MM HAZ-2, impacts from increased safety hazards for people residing or working within 2 miles of an airport would be reduced to less than significant.
 For further discussion of impacts associated with the SNSA, see Chapter 5, "Cumulative Scenario and Impacts."